Pretend for a moment you have been digging in your backyard.

 The U.S. Constitution only permits payment of legal obligations in gold and silver (or a currency backed by physical ownership of these metals).
-America abandoned the gold standard in the 1970s and went to a “fiat” system where currency is backed only by the confidence of the provider (i.e. “America’s good for it.”).
+America abandoned the gold standard in the 1970s and went to a “fiat” system where currency is backed only by the confidence or reputation of the provider (i.e. “America’s good for it.”).
 This allowed the government to print more money than was backed by actual gold and silver held in our nation’s vaults.

 Discuss: If the amount of dollar bills in the system was dramatically increased by printing additional paper money, what would happen to the value of each dollar in circulation?
 Could you buy more or less goods and services with your dollars?